lawun330/Arduino-Learning/README.md

 # Projects Preview

-Some of my significant projects contained in this repository are-
+Some useful projects in this repository are-
 - light automation
 - voice-controlled bluetooth-controlled car
 - fire-alarm